Know all about quinoa, your superfood for total wellness

 It also contains a rich and wide variety of antioxidants and phytohormones.

 Grains are an essential part of our diet and almost half of our energy requirements are met by the intake of these staples.
-As per a survey conducted by the USFDA in 2015, it has been observed that the nutritional values of quinoa are much superior, as compared to wheat, barley, rice or oats.
+As per a survey conducted by the USFDA in 2015, it has been observed that the nutritional values of quinoa are much superior, as compared to other grains such as wheat, barley, rice or oats.

 2. Carbohydrates and fibre